Land Rover Discovery Sport: Transmission

 The Discovery Sport is manufactured with either a 9–speed ZF 9-HP automatic gearbox or a 6–speed Getrag M66EH50 manual gearbox, both of which are also available on the Range Rover Evoque.

 Two different all-wheel drive systems are available.
 The standard system is the Haldex Traction fifth generation system.
 Optional is the new Land Rover Active Driveline system, which is manufactured by GKN Driveline and which has a 75% smaller parasitic load when compared to the Haldex system.
 This delivers increased fuel economy and reduced CO2 emissions.
 The Active Driveline system works by disconnecting all of the major all wheel drive components from the gearbox, rather than at the central coupling.
 The system also features torque vectoring to direct power to individual wheels.

 Neither system has a low range transfer box, although the ZF 9-HP features a special very low ratio first gear which is used only when the vehicle is off-road or otherwise needed.
 For on-road use, the vehicle will normally start in second gear.

-The Discovery Sport was to be also available in a two-wheel drive version, in which only the front wheels are driven.
+The Discovery Sport was also to be available in a two-wheel drive version, in which only the front wheels are driven.
 The Terrain Response System, which configures the vehicle for off-road use, is deleted.
 This version was to be the most fuel efficient and least polluting model in the range, and together with the more fuel efficient Jaguar XE models, was to assist Jaguar Land Rover in meeting European Union emissions directives.

 Interior

 The interior of the Discovery Sport is available in a seven-seat (referred to as five plus two) configuration, with the front row featuring two seats and three seats on the second row.
 The second row seats slide and recline, and fold in a 60:40 configuration, folding forward to allow access to a third row of two seats where fitted.
 The third row of seats are not intended for full-time usage, and are described by Land Rover as being suitable for children up to the age of 15 and occasional adult use.
 They fold flat into the floor of the trunk when not in use.
 Isofix mounting points for child safety seats are fitted as standard.

 The central console features an 8 in touch screen allowing access to in car entertainment, satellite navigation and vehicle settings.
-The system, shared with the Jaguar XE, allows smartphone connectivity and some models allows the owner to control the vehicle remotely, pre-heating the interior or unlocking the car using a smartphone application.
+The system, shared with the Jaguar XE, allows smartphone connectivity and some models allow the owner to control the vehicle remotely, pre-heating the interior or unlocking the car using a smartphone application.